Esquiline Treasure: Discovery of the treasure

 In the summer of 1793 workers encountered a large collection of silver objects during excavation work at the foot of the Esquiline Hill in Rome, which had been the area favoured by the Roman aristocracy for their houses throughout the Roman period.
 These items were found in the ruins of a Roman building, which was at that time in the premises of the monastery of San Francesco di Paola in Rome.
 The first official record of the finds was made one year after their discovery by the famous Italian classical archaeologist and later head of the Capitoline Museum Ennio Quirino Visconti.

 The treasure passed through many hands before eventually being acquired by the French collector and one-time ambassador to Rome the Duc de Blacas.
 In 1866 his collection was sold in its entirety to the British Museum.
-However, two other items in the treasure can be found in the Musee du Petit Palais in Paris (a highly decorated trulla or saucepan), and the Museo Nazionale in Naples (a jug in the form of a women's head).
+However, two other items in the treasure can be found in the Musee du Petit Palais in Paris (a highly decorated trulla or saucepan), and the Museo Nazionale in Naples (a jug in the form of a woman's head).